founded and ran the authoritative Hulbert Financial Digest, the

 useful criteria for choosing from among investment strategies, and

-rates the risk, clarity and completeness of the advice contained
+rated the risk, clarity and completeness of the advice contained

 in each newsletter.